 Those memories, and even more, from my childhood still stay with me.
 And when I moved to the UK back in the late 80s, as a teenager, they ensured I kept eating food made from fresh ingredients.
 Away from the ready-made meal alleys, the freezer and the chemically induced flavours.
 I remember when, on occasion, I would take a small container with leftovers to work for lunch.
 My colleagues would look and say ‘Healthy food.
 Good!’.
 I always smiled at that term.
 For me it was normal food, rather than healthy.

 In 2017, with the help of some friends, I finally decided to bring those childhood memories of mine to my home away from home: Liverpool.
-Greekosophy has been created in order to bring together that combination of delicious Greek food, made from fresh ingredients, to support the local producers and community, and create that familiar feeling you get when it seems you’ve known the people behind the counter forever.
+Greekosophy was created in order to show our customers the Greek people's passion for life, whether this is through food, drink, music, arts, etc

 For me, it is a way of bringing back my childhood memories and seeing you experience first-hand what I experienced.
-For you, it will be a place where you know the food is normal (“healthy”) and the staff are not there to just serve you but to also have a friendly chat and a banter.
+For you, Greekosophy will be a platform where you can be 100% certain that everything we say, show, organise, advise, review is honest, fair and Greek!

 I hope you enjoy the experience.